Universal Health Service (UHS) Sex Abuse Lawsuits

 It is hard to fathom how such severe abuse could persist for so long without anyone stepping up to stop it.
 Sex abuse lawsuits against UHS paint a disturbing picture: a corporate culture that not only allowed abuse to occur but actively discouraged those in a position to intervene from speaking out.
 This silence was not incidental—it was ingrained in the way UHS operated, prioritizing reputation management and profits over patient safety.

-You would expect that when something so egregious as patient abuse takes place, someone—a nurse, a therapist, or a colleague—would raise the alarm.
+You would expect that when something so egregious as patient abuse takes place, someone, a nurse, a therapist, or a colleague, would raise the alarm.
 Somebody would step up.
 But in UHS facilities, those alarms were often muted.
-The people sounding them were punished.
+The people who sounded them were punished.
 Staff members describe a toxic atmosphere where reporting abuse could mean losing their job, being blacklisted within the industry, or facing other forms of retaliation.
 Employees were told to handle incidents “internally,” creating a feedback loop of silence where misconduct was downplayed and complaints were buried.

 Largest UHS Treatment Facilities